-Under Disclosure of Information legislation, basic information about the Scheme must be provided by the LGPS administering authority:
+Under Disclosure of Information legislation, basic information about the Scheme has to be provided by the LGPS administering authority:

-- a) automatically to prospective members (ie those people who are about to take up employment), if it is practicable to do so, and - b) automatically to new members if not already provided under (a), and - c) on request to existing members (if they have not already been given the information in the last 12 months).
+- (a) automatically to prospective members (ie those people who are about to take up employment), if it is practicable to do so, and - (b) automatically to new members if not already provided under (a), and - (c) on request to existing members (if they have not already been given the information in the last 12 months).

-For those falling within (a) or (b) the information must be provided within two months of joining the LGPS.
-For those falling within (c) the information must be provided within two months of the request being made.
-If a person has become a member as a result of overriding automatic enrolment provisions (under the Pensions Act 2008), this time limit is amended to six weeks from the date the LGPS administering authority receives the jobholder information from the employer.
-The employer must provide the jobholder information to the LGPS administering authority within six weeks of a person becoming a member under the automatic enrolment provisions of the Pensions Act 2008.
-There are significant fines for non-compliance.
+For those falling within (a) or (b) the information has to be provided within two months of joining the LGPS and for those falling within (c) by no later than two months after the request being made.
+It should be noted that if a person has become a member as a result of overriding automatic enrolment provisions (under the Pensions Act 2008), this time limit is amended to six weeks from the date the LGPS administering authority receives the jobholder information from the employer (extended from the one month time limit that had applied before 1 April 2014).
+The employer has to provide the jobholder information to the LGPS administering authority within 6 weeks of a person becoming a member under the automatic enrolment provisions of the Pensions Act 2008.
+There are significant fines for noncompliance.

-The contribution rate bands for 1 April 2020 to 31 March 2021 are shown in the table below.
-The employee pays contributions at the appropriate band rate on all pensionable pay received in respect of that job, or at half that rate if the employee is in the 50/50 section.
+The bands of contribution rates are as shown below for contributions taken in respect of pensionable pay received between 1 April 2019 and 31 March 2020.
+The employee pays contributions at the appropriate band rate on all pensionable pay received in respect of that job (or at half that rate if the employee is in the 50/50 section).

-If a person holds more than one employment and these are treated as separate jobs.
-Each job and the pensionable pay from that job is assessed separately when determining the contribution rate for each job.
-One job could have a rate of 5.8% and the other a rate of 6.5%.
-If the employer determines that a single employment relationship exists (see section 7) then the pay from each job should be combined to determine the single contribution rate.
+Note that if a person holds more than one employment and these are treated as separate jobs, each job (and the pensionable pay from that job) is assessed separately when determining the contribution rate for each job.
+Thus, one job could have a rate of 5.8% and the other a rate of 6.5%.
+Conversely, if the employer determines that a single employment relationship exists (see section 7) then the pay from each job should be combined to determine the single contribution rate.